grognardian/grognardian.github.io/_posts/2021-01-28-character-creation-stars-without-number-revised-edition.md

 ---

-_Stars Without Number_ does a pretty good job of making character creation a streamlined and easy process.
+_Stars Without Number (Revised Edition)_ does a pretty good job of making character creation a streamlined and easy process.
 On page 4 we find a numbered walkthrough on how to make a character.
 Let's try.

 <!--more-->